kostassolo/multifp-artifacts/README.md

 ### Artifacts

-Contains 5 different extension folders.
+Contains 5 different extension folders, with configuration options and different signatures.

-## Each Extension Folder Includes:
+Specifically each folder has the following :

 - **Source Code:** The extension's original source code.

 - **Configurations Directory:**
   - `configuration.json`: The initial options for the extension.
-  - Various fuzzed configurations specific to the extension.
+  - `config1,config2, ...`, etc.: Various  options  specific to the extension.

 - **Signatures Directory:**
   - Baseline signature: The fingerprint of the extension without customization.